emmacadavra/creature-feature-drf-api/README.md

 The Post model centres around what is arguably the most important part of the Creature Feature app - the ability for users to create, read, update* and delete* (\*if they are the post owner) posts.
 In addition to the basic expected functionality (such as title, content, image), I have added 'category' as a field, for which there are three choices.
 These are in line with the overall intention for this app, which is -literally- to feature creatures!
 I felt that users would appreciate being able to select which variety of creature it is they're featuring, and it also enables users to filter posts based on these categories.

 Another custom feature of the Post model is the inclusion of the PostObjects Manager model.
 A currently hidden feature of the Post model is that it provides users with the ability to store posts they may want to come back to edit later before posting as drafts - this is handled by the PostObjects Manager, and the subsequent 'objects' and 'post_objects' fields.
 The 'status' field in Post dictates that, by default, all posts are set to 'published' and therefore will appear in any and all searches.
 Unfortunately at the time of deployment, this feature has not been fully implemented yet, hence being a currently hidden feature.
-In my Database Schema, there is a field called 'exceprt' which is no longer included in the Post model, but this comes from the same line of thinking as the 'published'/'draft statuses.
+In the Post model, there is a field called 'excerpt' which comes from the same line of thinking as the 'published'/'draft statuses, though it is not being utilised.
+I had attempted to remove this field later into development, but unfortunately this caused significant issues with loading the existing data due to the field being part of the individual Post instances.
 While currently operating as a single image sharing site, I would like to expand on this in future to implement more blog-like qualities, and create a sort of blog/photo-sharing hybrid.
 Although I removed 'excerpt', I have decided to keep the PostObjects Manager and the status field where it is, so that I can begin working on this in the near future.

 #### **Reaction**